Flash for Fuji Camera MEIKE MK-320F review

 - Dimensions: 110 x 65 x 36mm

-The flash unit sounded fantastic so I ordered a unit online and got it the next day.
+The flash unit sounded fantastic, so I ordered one online and received it the next day.
 When it arrived, I was amazed at the quality of the packaging for the flash.
-The flash is not very expensive so I would have expected cheap boxing from the Chinese company MEIKE but the boxing and packaging was at a much higher level than what I would get from my Yongnuo flashes that I buy.
+The flash is not very expensive, so I would have expected cheap boxing from the Chinese company MEIKE, but the boxing and packaging were at a much higher level than what I would get from my Yongnuo flashes.

-Taking the flash out in my hand, it struck how small this flash was compared to the bigger SLR flashes so I had high hopes for this flash.
-The box includes a flash stand, a stofen or diffuser, instructions manuals, and a cloth pouch.
+Taking the flash out in my hand, I was struck by how small it was compared to the bigger SLR flashes, so I had high hopes for it.
+The box includes a flash stand, a stofen (diffuser), instruction manuals, and a cloth pouch.

-The flash runs off two AA batteries so even with batteries, the flash is extremely light, weighing only 200g.
-So the combination of this flash with the Fuji XT1 is not really very heavy.
+The flash runs off two AA batteries, so even with batteries, it is extremely light, weighing only 200g.
+Therefore, the combination of this flash with the Fuji XT1 is not very heavy.

-The flash itself feels well constructed, about the same quality as the yongnuo flashes that I use very often with my Nikon but not in the same league as the build quality of the Nikon or Canon flashes.
-The LCD screen and the buttons on the flash are well designed and easy to use.
-You can change settings on the flash with relatively easy and it is highly unlikely that you will accidentally change a setting.
+The flash itself feels well-constructed, about the same quality as the Yongnuo flashes that I use very often with my Nikon, but not in the same league as the build quality of Nikon or Canon flashes.
+The LCD screen and the buttons on the flash are well-designed and easy to use.
+You can change settings on the flash relatively easily, and it is highly unlikely that you will accidentally change a setting.
 I really like the LCD and button layout on this flash.
 It is much better than the systems on the Yongnuo or Nikon flashes.
 It feels easier to use and more modern.
-The yongnuo flashes tend to copy canon or Nikon in their design and they feel like they are stuck in the 80’s with their interfaces.
+The Yongnuo flashes tend to copy Canon or Nikon in their design, and they feel like they are stuck in the ’80s with their interfaces.
 So the MEIKE MK-320F flash definitely has an advantage in that department.

-I started to play around with the MEIKE MK-320F flash on top of the camera when I noticed the first real problem with the flash.
-You really cannot bounce light very well with the flash as it has limited mobility with the flash head.
-You can bounce light to the left or right of you, or from the roof but you will not be able to bounce light from behind you as the flash head does not swivel 180 degrees.
+I started to play around with the MEIKE MK-320F flash on top of the camera when I noticed the first real problem with it.
+You really cannot bounce light very well with this flash as it has limited mobility with the flash head.
+You can bounce light to the left or right of you, or from the roof, but you will not be able to bounce light from behind you as the flash head does not swivel 180 degrees.
 When tilting the flash head, there is just enough resistance to make it feel good.
-Again I was disappointed with the degree of motion that you could move the flash head but you could work with it and it has more range of motion than the supplied flash that came with the Fuji XT1.
+Again, I was disappointed with the degree of motion you could move the flash head, but you could work with it, and it has more range of motion than the supplied flash that came with the Fuji XT1.

-The flash mounts to the camera with the traditional wheel to tighten onto your body of the camera and feels strong.
+The flash mounts to the camera with the traditional wheel to tighten onto the camera body and feels strong.
 I never worried about the flash falling off my camera while I was shooting.
-The LED flashlight is very useful in the dark, but I would not use it as a video light though.
+The LED flashlight is very useful in the dark, but I would not use it as a video light.
 The quality of light from the LED for video is extremely harsh.
 The only time I would use it for shooting video is when I was running and gunning in an extremely dark environment and it was my only option.
-But the flashlight is great for packing your gear up in the dark.
-I have used it as a flashlight on many occasions know, really useful.
-So far so good for this flash.
+However, the flashlight is great for packing your gear up in the dark.
+I have used it as a flashlight on many occasions now; it’s really useful.
+So far, so good for this flash.

-The flash works well in S1, S2 mode but I seldom use it, to be honest.
-If I am shooting with some slave flashes, I have a ton of Yongnuo at home or the office that I can set up quickly to use.
+The flash works well in S1 and S2 modes, but I seldom use them, to be honest.
+If I am shooting with some slave flashes, I have a ton of Yongnuo at home or at the office that I can set up quickly.
 I only tested the functionality once when I bought the flash.
-But you could easily use an on-camera flash and use this off camera somewhere.
-But I doubt this functionality will be used by most people who buy this flash though.
+However, you could easily use an on-camera flash and use this off-camera somewhere.
+Still, I doubt this functionality will be used by most people who buy this flash.

-The light the flash gives off is not balanced really well.
-I find the center of the image to be extremely hot and the light falls off very quickly.
-I find that a lot of images that I shoot are overexposed in the center and then the sides of the image are under exposed.
+The light the flash gives off is not balanced very well.
+I find the center of the image to be extremely hot, and the light falls off very quickly.
+As a result, many images I shoot are overexposed in the center while the sides are underexposed.

-As stated previously the flash has a recycle time of 5 seconds and it sometimes feels like a whole lot longer than 5 seconds to me.
+As stated previously, the flash has a recycle time of 5 seconds, and it sometimes feels like a lot longer than 5 seconds to me.
 If you are shooting a lot, the recycle times seem to get longer.
-It was extremely frustrating trying to work with this flash, basically, you have to take one photo, put the camera down, then come back later and shoot again.
-The flash will fire if it is not completely recharged but you will be left with an extremely underexposed image.
-The recycle times on this flash is simply too long.
-5 to 7 seconds to recharge is terrible to be honest and when you are waiting for it to charge, it feels like hours have passed before you can shoot again.
+It was extremely frustrating trying to work with this flash.
+Basically, you have to take one photo, put the camera down, then come back later and shoot again.
+The flash will fire if it is not completely recharged, but you will be left with an extremely underexposed image.
+The recycle times on this flash are simply too long.
+Five to seven seconds to recharge is terrible, to be honest, and when you are waiting for it to charge, it feels like hours have passed before you can shoot again.

-The flash has no bounce card though and the tilt is limited so it gives you fewer options when trying to bounce the light.
-Often when I shoot a bands portrait, I would bounce the light off the wall behind me, but this is not an option and the only real option to bounce the light would be the roof now or maybe the wall to the left or right.
-The MEIKE MK-320F flash does come with a stofen but I have never used it and I leave it on the flash box at home.
+The flash has no bounce card, and the tilt is limited, giving you fewer options when trying to bounce the light.
+Often, when I shoot a band’s portrait, I would bounce the light off the wall behind me, but this is not an option with this flash.
+The only real options to bounce the light are the roof or maybe the wall to the left or right.
+The MEIKE MK-320F flash does come with a stofen, but I have never used it and leave it in the flash box at home.

-So this flash is clearly not a flash unit for a working photographer, so would I recommend this flash to no pros looking to get a better image in the dark compared to the supplied Fujifilm flash, and that is a difficult question to answer.
-The flash is small and easy to carry, it can be used to bounce light off walls if you are creative, its ttl metering is average, and the light falls off the center really quickly.
-There are many negatives to this flash but as far as flash options go for the Fujifilm system, this is most likely the best option right now, but being the best option when there are no real other options is not really great though.
+So this flash is clearly not a unit for a working photographer.
+Would I recommend this flash to non-professionals looking to get a better image in the dark compared to the supplied Fujifilm flash?
+That’s a difficult question to answer.
+The flash is small and easy to carry.
+It can be used to bounce light off walls if you are creative.
+Its TTL metering is average, and the light falls off the center really quickly.
+There are many negatives to this flash, but as far as options go for the Fujifilm system, this is likely the best one right now.
+However, being the best option when there are no other real options is not great.

-Most people will use this flash with their small cameras to shoot people though, not shoot events like I normally do.
+Most people will use this flash with their small cameras to shoot portraits, rather than events like I normally do.
 So let’s compare the light to the supplied Fujifilm flash.
-The quality of light you get from the MEIKE MK-320F flash is much more workable and easy to manage than the Fujifilm.
-You can bounce it and work it much more to get pleasing results.
-If I had to choose between using the Fujifilm flash that came with the XT1 or this flash, then I would pick this over the Fujifilm flash every single time.
-And in this regards, the flash does its job really well.
+The quality of light you get from the MEIKE MK-320F flash is much more workable and easy to manage than the Fujifilm flash.
+You can bounce it and work with it much more to get pleasing results.
+If I had to choose between using the Fujifilm flash that came with the XT1 or this flash, I would pick this one every single time.
+In this regard, the flash does its job really well.

 Conclusions